-Leadership skills to be added as a specific strand to our PE effective when leading. curriculum.
-Children to develop personal attributes (perseverance, determination, self-regulation, teamwork etc.) through PE that they can then apply to all areas of their life.
+Children to have greater experience and confidence in leading others.
+Paul Fox to support Year 5 staff and pupils in particular to develop our Playground Friends/Sports Leaders initiatives.
+Leadership skills to be added as a specific strand to our PE curriculum.
+Children will use opportunities to demonstrate leadership (e.g. Playground Friends, Sports Leaders).
+Children will become more confident and effective when leading.
+Laura Calvert, Paul Fox and Year 5 team.
+Ongoing 1, 2, 4 & 5 Children to develop personal attributes (perseverance, determination, self-regulation, teamwork etc.) through PE that they can then apply to all areas of their life.
 Paul Fox and Laura Calvert to redevelop the PE curriculum to teach specific character traits/skills.
 This needs to be progressive from Reception through to Year 6.
 Children will use the skills learned and apply this to all areas of the curriculum/their lives.
 Children will have improved self-esteem and confidence.
 Paul Fox and Laura Calvert From September 2022.
 Ongoing.
 2